-This course is designed to provide students with knowledge, values and skills to engage in effective task group practice and advanced policy practice.
-Contemporary public policy issues are incorporated into the course through student groups' selection of social problems and public policy issues derived from practice interest or experience.
-Students research and conduct a social problem and policy analysis of an issue negatively impacting human wellbeing, with anemphasis on vulnerable, oppressed, or marginalized populations, and of significance to rural and small community advanced generalist social work practice.
-Students formulate a policy brief documenting a social problem and proposing policy solutions that enhance human well- being and promote social, economic, and/or environmental justice.
-Students learn, analyze, design and implement an advocacy intervention to promote public policy change at the formulation, legislation-making, and/or implementation stages using a three-pronged advocacymodel.
-Students examine the values and ethical issues related to policy practice.
+SOWK 655 is a practice course designed to provide students with knowledge, values and skills to engage in effective task group and advanced policy practice.
+Each semester, a new array of contemporary public policy issues are examined.
+Students work in small task groups, applying effective task group practice approaches, to complete all parts of the policy advocacy project.
+Students research and conduct social problem and policy analysis of an issue negatively impacting human well-being, with an emphasis on vulnerable, oppressed, or marginalized populations, and of significance to rural and small community advanced generalist social work practice.
+Students formulate a 4-page policy advocacy brief analyzing an unmet need and proposing policy solutions grounded in the values of the social work profession and that enhance human well-being and promote social, economic, and/or environmental justice.
+Students learn, analyze, design and implement an advocacy intervention to promote public policy change at the formulation, legislation-making, and/or implementation stages using a three-pronged advocacy model.
+Students participate in a mock hearing where they deliver testimony targeted to a public policy making body.

-SOWK 660 Advanced Social Work Practice with Couples & Families
+❖ SOWK 660 Advanced Social Work Practice with Couples & Families

 This course provides students with advanced generalist theories, knowledge, values, and skills for evidence-based direct practice with couples and families.
-Students will develop, analyze, integrate and apply advanced knowledge and skills in the comprehensive assessment and the differential application of treatment approaches and intervention strategies in social work practice with couples and families.
+Students develop, analyze, integrate and apply advanced knowledge and skills in the comprehensive assessment and the differential application of treatment approaches and intervention strategies in social work practice with couples and families.
 This course presents a framework for comparing, contrasting, and differentially applying these models to direct practice with diverse populations and in a variety of field settings, with particular emphasis on practice in a rural and small community context.

-SOWK 663 Advanced Social Work Practice with Groups
+❖ SOWK 663 Advanced Social Work Practice with Groups